survivejs/webpack-book/manuscript/techniques/04_testing.md

 };
 ```

 W> The setup generates a bundle per each test.
-If you have a large amount of tests and want to improve performance, set up `require.context` as for Mocha above.
+If you have a large number of tests and want to improve performance, set up `require.context` as for Mocha above.
 See [karma-webpack issue 23](https://github.com/webpack-contrib/karma-webpack/issues/23) for more details.

 {pagebreak}